 When offering prix fixe menus, some restaurants sadly miss the opportunity to showcase their creativity.
-Offering instead, safe options of soup or salad starters, beef, chicken or salmon entrees and mousse for dessert.
+Offering instead, safe options of soup or salad starters, beef, plain chicken or salmon entrees and mousse for dessert.
 Incredibly boring, unless they kick it up a notch!
-Other restaurants GO for creativity in a big way.
+Other restaurants go for creativity in a big way.
 Look at the menus and reward those that do it right.

 4. GO For the MVP